UN agency to inspect Ukraine nuclear plant in urgent mission

 To avoid a disaster, IAEA Director-General Rafael Grossi has sought access for months to the Zaporizhzhia plant, which Russian forces have occupied and Ukrainian workers have operated since the early days of the six-month-old war.

 “The day has come,” Grossi tweeted Monday, adding that the Vienna-based IAEA’s “Support and Assistance Mission ... is now on its way.”
-It is slated to arrive later this week.
+Ukraine's Foreign Ministry spokesman said the team, which Grossi heads, is scheduled to arrive in Kyiv on Monday.
+In April, Grossi had headed an IAEA mission to Chernobyl, which Russian forces occupied earlier in the war.

-The IAEA said in a statement that its team will “undertake urgent safeguards activities,” assess damage, determine the functionality of the plant's safety and security systems, and evaluate the working conditions of the control room staff.
+The IAEA said in a statement that its team will “undertake urgent safeguards activities,” assess damage, determine the functionality of the plant's safety and security systems, and evaluate the control room staff's working conditions.

 Ukraine's nuclear energy agency, Energoatom, warned Monday of Russian attempts to cover up their military use of the plant.